Drimiteros/Da-music-player/README.md

 # Da Music Player 🎵

-A simple music player built in C++ that allows you to:
+A simple, retro, music player built in C++ that allows you to:
 ✅ Search directories for music files
-✅ Play and stop music
+✅ Control playback
 ✅ View timestamps

 Simple stuff!